mikemirten/ZExt/README.md

 ###Validator

-Validation module with package of an often used validators: alpha, alphanum, string length...
+Validation module with the package of an often used validators: alpha, alphanum, string length...

 ###Model